 - Opening the mind and body to higher communication and holistic thinking

-This user on Reddit wrote, “The sensation in the nose is displeasurable and often causes tears to come down from the sensitivity of the area.
+This user commenting on Reddit wrote, “The sensation in the nose is displeasurable and often causes tears to come down from the sensitivity of the area.
 But it very much shoots you down out of your head into your body.
 Sensations become more vivid, and the thoughts slow down much.
 Kind of feels warm like the body is blossoming but very earthy.”

 The experience can last from a few minutes to several hours, or even days.

-One user on Reddit wrote, “Mapacho is a bridge manifesting intention from one world into another.
+Another user on Reddit wrote, “Mapacho is a bridge manifesting intention from one world into another.
 Mapacho allows you to create reality.
 Your intentions when you sit with mapacho will manifest in the physical world.
 Mindfulness of this process is the relationship, and it grows.
 This is how curanderos heal with mapacho, by using that bridge to manifest healing intention in the body.
 Mapacho gives them command and mastery over that which they encounter in various worlds.”